dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/whats-new/net90.md

 ```

 ### Setting ThemeMode from Code-Behind

 Since the API is experimental, the usage of ThemeMode from code-behind is a bit restricted.
 To use ThemeMode from code-behind, the developer either needs to configurethe project to ignore the WPF0001 warning for the project or suppress the warning where needed.

-**To configure the Project to ignore the warning:**

-In your project's .csproj, set the following tag
+**To configure the Project to ignore the warning:** In your project's .csproj, set the following tag:

 ```xml
 <PropertyGroup>
     <NoWarn>WPF0001<NoWarn>
 </PropertyGroup>
 ```

-Use the property from code-behind
+Use the property from code-behind:

 ```cs
 Application.Current.ThemeMode = ThemeMode.Light;
 ```

 or, to apply it to the current window

 ```cs
 this.ThemeMode = ThemeMode.Light;
 ```

-**To suppress the warning:** <br />
-Disable and enable the pragma warning as shown below
+**To suppress the warning:** Disable and enable the pragma warning as shown below

 ```cs
 #pragma warning disable WPF0001
     Application.Current.ThemeMode = ThemeMode.Light;